Injury Management FAQs

 - Online materials aimed at improving and developing the capacity of individuals;

 - Practical toolkits (i.e. Mental Health Toolkit for Supervisors) on how to support a staff member who may need assistance coping at work;

 - Information on how to access free counselling services through either Student life services (for students) or the Employee Assistance Program (for staff and their immediate family);

 - Disability support for staff and students with a permanent or temporary medical issue through the provision of reasonable workplace adjustments;

 - Access to a number of positive psychology strategies through the “Wellbeing hub” webpage which looks at how positive emotion, improving engagement, building relationships, looking after your body will assist people to be more resilient, enjoy life more and reach their full potential;

-- A wellbeing framework which looks at opportunities and options under key areas including (1) Healthy minds: (2) Healthy bodies; (3) Healthy places: and (4) Healthy culture;
+- A wellbeing framework which looks at opportunities and options under key areas including (1) Healthy minds: (2) Healthy bodies; (3) Healthy exercise: and (4) Healthy relationships: (5) Healthy motivation;

 - An injury Management, rehabilitation and workers compensation service and processes which support staff who have a work or non-work related injury or illness.
 The processes support employees with a mental health illness and set out arrangements to enable them to stay or return to work; and